mohammadhnz/bloblo/content/authors/admin/_index.md

 ## About Me

-I am currently completing my Bachelor of Science in Computer Engineering at Sharif University of Technology.
-My research interests include software engineering, the Internet of Things (IoT), and applied natural language processing (NLP).
+I am currently completing my Bachelor of Science in Computer Engineering at Sharif University of Technology(the top university in Iran based on QS rankings) .
+My research interests include software engineering and applied natural language processing (NLP).
 I am passionate about exploring innovative solutions at the intersection of these fields to advance technology and improve everyday life.